MaxV6ft4/stock-analysis/README.md

 I did not have to change any output formatting from the original code, but I did add a second run button on the output sheet to run only the refactored code.

 ### Outcome
 It is clearly evident that in 2017 just about every stock performed better than in 2018.
 Even DAQO had a whopping 199% increase in return!
-Only one stock (ticker:TERP) had a dip in total daily volume and return (a mere 7%).
-In 2018, total daily volumes and returns were awful.
-Only two stocks (tickers:ENPH and RUN) had increases in both categories (400,000,000 in volume; 82% in return, and 240,000,000 in volume; 84% in return, respectively).
+Only one stock (ticker:TERP) had a dip in return (a mere 7%).
+In 2018, returns were awful.
+Only two stocks (tickers:ENPH and RUN) performed well (total daily volume of 607,000,000; 82% increase in return, and total daily volume of 503,000,000; 84% increase in return, respectively).

 #### Run times
 The times needed to run my original code to output the results for 2017 and 2018 were 0.78 seconds and 0.77 seconds, respectively.
 However, the time needed to run the refactored code was *significantly* less: 0.14 seconds for both 2017 and 2018!